aiartstyle50/ai_embeddings_categorization_demo/README.md

-# AI Categorization Tool for Accounts Payable Departments
+# AI Categorization Tool with Embeddings

 This tool uses AI to categorize financial expenses for an Accounts Payable department.
 It uses embeddings and a prompt for each individual categorization task, allowing it to mimic a human manual categorization process much closer than other methods.

+##Important Note

+This is a demo intended to showcase the potential of using embeddings for categorization.
+The current implementation is not optimized for speed and requires updates for scalability in production environments.

 ## Why This Method vs. Fine Tuning?